shapr/extralogical.net/archives.md

 title: Archives
 ---

-Extralogical has been around for over five years.
+Extralogical has been around since 2005.
 Here's the greatest hits collection.

 [2005]($root/2005)